Unsurprisingly, you will find waterfalls in Westfjords; the wonder is the waterfalls’ look.

-There is no surprise that you will find waterfalls in Westfjords, the surprise is the look of the waterfall.
-When you come to Iceland you may expect to see a lot of waterfalls but each of them will let you speechless.
+When you come to Iceland, you may expect to see a lot of waterfalls, but each of them will leave you speechless.

 Valagil is a beautiful waterfall hidden in a gorge in Westfjords, just about 9 km south of Súðavík.
 The waterfall is in Álftafjörður, and you must hike to get there.

 It is not officially established where the name of the waterfall came from, but some people say that the name came from the word ‘valur’, which in Icelandic means falcon.

 Some falcons were observed nesting there, and some people related this to the waterfall.
 Other people say that the name came from a woman named Vala, who had fallen into the gorge and died.